 Bars in Allenby Area

 Moving onto Allenby Street and Ben Yehuda Street is moving into what’s stereotypically considered the sleazier area of the Tel Aviv nightlife.
-Near to the junction with Rothschild, however, are a number of the city’s hottest spots such as ‘Pasaz’, underground style club with a diverse line-up of DJ’s and more (94 Allenby Street), dance bar ‘Deli’ (47 Allenby Street), and hipster bars ‘Port Said’ (5 Har Sinai Street), and ‘Har Sinai’ (2 Har Sinai Street).
+Near to the junction with Rothschild, however, are a number of the city’s hottest spots.
+These include ‘Pasaz’, underground style club with a diverse line-up of DJ’s and more (94 Allenby Street), dance bar ‘Deli’ (47 Allenby Street), and hipster bars ‘Port Said’ (5 Har Sinai Street), and ‘Har Sinai’ (2 Har Sinai Street).
 At the junction of Allenby Street and Ben Yehuda Street is the ‘Valium Club’ a mainstream club (1 Ben Yehuda Street).

 Bars in Florentin and South Tel Aviv

-South Tel Aviv, the Florentin neighborhood and surrounding areas is a little like the ‘Soho’ of Tel Aviv, gradually changing from an area of factories to artists, and now hipsters.
-There’s a diverse selection of nightlife spots here from truly underground and alternative spots (often really hidden from view), to more neighborhood bars and mainstream destinations.
+South Tel Aviv, the Florentin neighborhood and surrounding areas is a little like the ‘Soho’ of Tel Aviv.
+Gentrification is gradually changing it from an area of factories to artists, and now hipsters.
+There’s a diverse selection of nightlife spots here.
+They range from truly underground and alternative spots (often really hidden from view), to more neighborhood bars and mainstream destinations.
 Among the highlights in this area are the ‘Hoodna Bar’ (13 Abarbanel Street) and ‘Bugsy’ (26 Florentin Street).
-Also in the neighborhood, but attracting a mostly different crowd is the legendary ‘Haoman 17’ dance club, which arguably was one of the most influential in putting Tel Aviv on the world nightlife map by bringing international DJ’s to the city many years ago (88 Abarbanel Street).
-Meanwhile, Neve Tzedek, the area just south of Rothschild, and to the west of Florentin, has a number of high-end bars.
+Also in the neighborhood, but attracting a mostly different crowd is the legendary ‘Haoman 17’ dance club.
+This was arguably was one of the most influential in putting Tel Aviv on the world nightlife map by bringing international DJ’s to the city many years ago (88 Abarbanel Street).
+Neve Tzedek, the area just south of Rothschild, and to the west of Florentin, has a number of high-end bars.

 Bars in Jaffa